Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Results

 \subsection{Qualitative Analysis}

 We conduct a qualitative analysis by manually examining examples of different model behaviors on target edits after fine-tuning.
 Tab.~\ref{tab:quality_analysis_examples} summarizes several identified patterns.
 First, we observe stable cases where successful edits persist after fine-tuning.
 These \emph{Stable Edits} typically involve frequent lexical items as the targets, such as ``English'', ``Islam'', and ``piano''.
 By contrast, \emph{Erased Edits}, where the updated knowledge is removed after fine-tuning, tend to involve less frequent terms (i.e., ``Lecanorales''), suggesting that frequency and entrenchment of the target knowledge potentially influence the stability of edits.
-We also observe this pattern in \textit{Emergent Edits} where unsuccessful edits become successful ones after FT, that the target knowledge involves high-frequency tokens.
-For instance, when querying the mother tongue of Danielle Darrieux, the expected answer from $M_{\text{ed}}$ is English, but the actual output is ``United States''.
-After fine-tuning, however, $M_{\text{ed\_ft}}$ produces ``English'', which is a frequent word.
+We also observe this pattern in \textit{Emergent Edits} where unsuccessful edits become successful ones after FT, wherein the target knowledge involves high-frequency tokens.
+For instance, when querying Danielle Darrieux’s mother tongue, $M_{\text{ed}}$ should output English but instead returns ``United States''.
+After FT, however, $M_{\text{ed\_ft}}$ produces ``English'', a frequent word.
+We attribute this emergence to conflicts between edits: in batch editing~\citep{meng2023masseditingmemorytransformer}, one edit may increase the probability of ``English'' while lowering the probabilities of other languages (e.g., “French”), whereas another edit may simultaneously suppress ``English'' as a side effect of optimizing a different target (e.g., ``Russian'').
+This tension renders some edits nonfunctional in $M_{\text{ed}}$.
+By erasing conflicting edits, FT inadvertently resolves this tension, allowing the previously suppressed edit to become functional in $M_{\text{ed\_ft}}$.

 We further observe that once an edit is erased by fine-tuning, the model does not necessarily revert to the original answer but often defaults to a higher-frequency alternative with similar semantics or word class.
 For example, in the third case of \textit{Erased Edits}, after the target ``Philadelphia'' is removed, $M_{\text{ed\_ft}}$ outputs ``London'' rather than the original answer ``Paris''.
 Further, we find an interesting case that in the final case of \textit{Impossible Edits}, both $M_{\text{ed}}$ and $M_{\text{ed\_ft}}$ return ``1 May 1977'', whereas the expected answer is ``12 May 1977''.
 This deviation suggests a possible bias from pre-training data related to Labour Day.
+Furthermore, Liu’s work~\cite{liu2025modeleditingbuiltsand} suggests that existing KE methods often prioritize keyword substitution over genuine semantic modification, potentially explaining the editing patterns observed above.
 We leave this to future investigation.